Runn-Fast/blog/hasura/README.md

 It does require that your database schema is aligned with your API, fortunately for us, our database already was.

-We did some benchmarking on an extremely large account, with 4000 projects, 1000 people and nearly 60,000 assignments.

-- Ruby: 59s
-- PostGraphile Relay: 4.95s
-- Hasura Relay: 3.15s
-- Hasura Apollo: 1.78s

-We had a look at Postgraphile as another option.
-Hasura had a larger community, more features and allowed
-Postgraphile also seemed to require using SQL triggers which were wary of using.
+[PostGraphile](https://www.graphile.org/) is an alternative to Hasura, with many similar features.
 One serious benefit of using Postgraphile was that it was written in JavaScript (Hasura is written in Haskell) and would be a lot easier for us to contribute to.

-_todo: downsides of using postgraphile_

-These benchmarks weren't the most accurate, but they gave us hope that switching to a new GraphQL engine would give us the performance improvements we were looking for.
+We decided to go with Hasura because it can integrate with our existing Ruby on Rails server, instead of having to configure SQL functions for all our custom mutations.

+We performed some rough benchmarks, and found that Hasura was substantially faster than our Rails server and marginally faster than PostGraphile.
+This convinced us that switching to Hasura would resolve performance issues we had been struggling with.

 The idea of not having to write our GraphQL server also appealed to us.
 Hasura provides query resolves for each table along with mutations to insert, update and delete rows.

-So we decided to use the Hasura GraphQL API.